 The Daily Post

-The Daily Post is a web-based collection of photographs that grows by one entry each day, as its name suggests.
-The project began on March 27, 2002, and has no scheduled end date.
-With few exceptions each photograph is posted on the day it is made.
+Daily Post is a web-based collection of photographs that grew by one entry each day, as its name suggests.
+The project began on March 27, 2002, and ended after 5480 days and phootographs on March 27, 2017.

 "Heraclitus says somewhere that all things pass and naught abides; comparing things to the current of a river, he says you cannot step twice into the same stream." - Plato